crisp-im/node-crisp-api/README.md

     message.session_id, {
       type : "text",
       content : "I'm a bot",
-      from : "operator", //or user
+      from : "operator", // or user
       origin : "chat"
     }
   );